-Wisconsin, the dairyland of America is kinda one-state-fits-all and there is not much anyone cannot do here.
+Wisconsin, the dairyland of America is kinda of one-state-fits-all and there is not much anyone can do here.
 It is a state of joy with waterfalls, cliffs, lush green lands, and lakes – to be precise 15,074 and the largest of them is Lake Winnebago flowing next to Niagara Escarpment, regionally called High Cliff.
-Spread about 1200 acres with over 16 miles of trails in Sherwood village of WI state, there is so much to do from fishing, bicycling, hiking, horseback riding, boating at High Cliff State Park and the best thing have to be Camping.
+Spread about 1200 acres with over 16 miles of trails in Sherwood village of WI state, there is so much to do from fishing, bicycling, hiking, horseback riding, and boating at High Cliff State Park and the best thing has to be Camping.

 Welcome to High Cliff State Park

-It is a super sunny day, temperatures above 90°F when Sun shining directly above us.
+It is a super sunny day, with temperatures above 90°F when the Sun shines directly above us.
 We arrived at the park office, picked up trail maps (which we recycled after use), and proceeded as we purchased the annual pass online as daily passes are not available.
 Passes are required to visit any state-owned park in Wisconsin.
-Since our WI park sticker hasn’t arrived in the mail yet, we wrote Your Pass Now, Order ID and Pass type on a paper and left it on the dashboard.
+Since our WI park sticker hasn’t arrived in the mail yet, we wrote Your Pass Now, Order ID, and Pass type on paper and left it on the dashboard.
 Others stop at the office which is closed now due to COVID-19 but otherwise stay open from 6 AM – 11 PM.
-Some might be skipping the purchase as we saw Park Ranger left tickets on the windshield when we entered the beach parking.
+Some might be skipping the purchase as we saw Park Ranger leave tickets on the windshield when we entered the beach parking.

-Parking and benches near Swim Area and Pines Shelter are already filling, so we headed towards Lower Shelter and occupied a bench under the tree.
-Even in that scorching Sun, we found happiness therefrom a cool breeze.
+Parking and benches near the Swim Area and Pines Shelter were already filling, so we headed towards Lower Shelter and occupied a bench under the tree.
+Even in that scorching Sun, we found happiness there from a cool breeze.
 It was pleasant with beach views and we quickly finished our lunch to get out there, in search of more.

-We strolled at the beach for some time which is actually tiny for WI’s largest lake.
-We then hiked in the direction of Observation tower from Pines Shelter crossing Lower Cliff Rd.
-It is definitely not an easy hike with a very steep road but worth-it.
+We strolled at the beach for some time which is tiny for WI’s largest lake.
+We then hiked in the direction of Observation Tower from Pines Shelter crossing Lower Cliff Rd.
+It is not an easy hike with a very steep road but worth it.
 We got a glimpse of limestone cliffs and Lake Winnebago but we couldn’t get to the top of the Tower, as it is closed due to COVID-19.
 As well as playgrounds and water fountains.

 High Cliff State Park Map – Courtesy of DNR Wisconsin

-When its time for check-in at 3 PM, we are already on Lower Cliff Rd and soon, it is High Cliff State Park Rd which is showing off its cliff.
-Took right to Family Camp Rd under tall trees and we are instantly fresh after sunburn.
+When it was time for check-in at 3 PM, we were already on Lower Cliff Rd and soon, it was High Cliff State Park Rd which is showing off its cliff.
+Took right to Family Camp Rd under tall trees and we were instantly fresh after sunburn.

-The Family Campground signs are well marked and easy to navigate.
+The Family Campground signs are well-marked and easy to navigate.
 One-way made us go-rounds but soon we are at our campsite.
-It is neat, trees all around with enough shade and ready for us.
-There are a bench and a fire ring, a good space to park, and to set-up the camp.
+It is neat, with trees all around with enough shade and ready for us.
+There is a bench and a fire ring, a good space to park and to set up the camp.
 There is no wood for purchase in the park and luckily, we won’t need it today.
-We went for a quick walk and checked out toilets.
+We went for a quick walk and checked out the toilets.
 Vault Toilets on our alley are horrible but showers at the entrance of campground are actual flush toilets and clean.
 Some people use their cars as beds, but it is fun to set up a tent, isn’t it?
 Let’s get to it already.

 Campground area – Courtesy of DNR WI

 All it takes is a person and 10 minutes to set up the Ozark trail tent, it is really simple and elegant, you know like the site says 🙂 The ground is flat and well maintained so the back won’t hurt while sleeping although we brought extra comforters.
-There are trees around to setup hammock as well as giving enough privacy for each campground.
+There are trees around to set up hammocks as well as giving enough privacy for each campground.
 It is hot but the little breeze is pleasant now-and-then, from those lush green trees.

-Beach is too small for the crowd.
-Also, it is not one of the clean beaches.
+The beach is too small for the crowd.
+Also, it is not one of the cleanest beaches.
 We found algae.
 When moved further towards the break wall, it looked better.
 The shower area is also not good here.
-I would go to the beach for lounging at shore or boating, fishing, jet-ski, or in the water on floating objects.
+I would go to the beach for lounging at shore or boating, fishing, jet-skiing, or in the water on floating objects.

 We came back to the campsite, took a bath, and got ready for the night.
-We had our home-made food and went for a quick stroll around the campground.
-As the sun goes down, the fresh air and the birds cooing gave us a good feeling.
+We had our homemade food and went for a quick stroll around the campground.
+As the sun went down, the fresh air and the birds cooing gave us a good feeling.
 We played for a bit and then headed into the tent.
-Looking up the stars from the tent is a cool experience that brought a smile on our faces and then we quickly drifted to sleep.
+Looking up at the stars from the tent was a cool experience that brought a smile to our faces and then we quickly drifted to sleep.
 It was a calm night except for one instance where we woke up to steps next to us.
-It was probably raccoon passing silently.
+It was probably a raccoon passing silently.
 No harm is done.

 Perks of Camping at High Cliff

-This trail is over High cliff next to camping, amid thick trees and offered cool views.
-We came on to trail straight from our site at about 1.0-mile marker.
-The sun rays are finding their way thru trees and bringing up the forest to life.
+This trail is over a High cliff next to camping, amid thick trees, and offers cool views.
+We came on to trail straight from our site at about a 1.0-mile marker.
+The sun’s rays are finding their way through trees and bringing the forest to life.

-We walked for 5 min and are already at an overlook.
+We walked for 5 min and were already at an overlook.
 We stopped and took a seat for a quick breakfast bar.
-Along the trail, we came across tree-tunnels, creek, cliffs, early morning humming of birds along with walkers/joggers.
+Along the trail, we came across tree tunnels, creek, cliffs, and early morning humming of birds along with walkers/joggers.
 Since this part of the trail is farther from the park entrance, there is a lesser crowd.

-After passing the lower cliff road, we saw more cliffs, stood on the edge a couple of times.
-Just before Red Bird Statue, off the trail a bit, there is a view of a steep cliff that we enjoyed for some time.
+After passing the lower cliff road, we saw more cliffs and stood on the edge a couple of times.
+Just before Red Bird Statue, off the trail a bit, there is a view of a cliff that we enjoyed for some time.
 The bottom of this cliff is the same steep trail that we came from the beach earlier.

 Red Bird is the leader of the Winnebago Native American tribe who also led a war against the United States in the late 1820s due to some misunderstandings.
 There is so much history on this land and it is unbelievable how much things have changed in the last two centuries.